 The resolution H.C.R.
-2021 proposes to cap municipal transaction privilege taxes (TPT) on food and certain beverages intended for home consumption at a maximum rate of 2% of the base, effective retroactively from January 1, 2025, subject to voter approval.
+2021 proposes to cap the municipal transaction privilege tax (TPT) on food and certain beverages intended for home consumption at 2% of the base, effective retroactively from January 1, 2025, subject to voter approval.
 It stipulates that any adoption or increase of such taxes must be approved by voters and prohibits any increases in the 24 months leading up to June 30, 2027.
-The resolution also outlines that cities or towns that have already imposed a TPT on food items must adhere to these new regulations, while those that have not yet imposed such taxes will also need voter approval for any future taxes or increases.
+This measure aims to ensure that cities and towns cannot impose additional taxes on food items without public consent, thereby protecting consumers from potential tax hikes.

 Statutes affected: